boazdemeson/Stellarace-GameAssessment/README.md

-# Stellarace-GameAssessment
+# Stellarace Assessment

-This is an assessment about a game called Stellarace
+**Description**
+Assessment about testing Stellarace Game

+---

+## 🧾 About This File

+This file contains data regarding:

+- A Document of how me as a QA, testing Stellarace

+---